- Signs & symptoms

-- Some reports describe extremely severely ill patients with hypofibrinogenemia.
+- Some reports describe severely ill patients with hypofibrinogenemia.
 However, it's possible that some of these patients may have been suffering from superimposed bacterial pneumonia leading to DIC.
 (Han et al. 2020)

 - Thrombocytopenia can occur, but this is generally mild.

-- PT and INR is often slightly elevated.
+- PT/INR are often slightly elevated.

 - aPTT (activated partial thromboplastin time) may be reduced slightly.
-Markedly elevated Factor VIII levels may tend to pull the aPTT downwards.
+Markedly elevated factor VIII levels may tend to pull the aPTT downwards.

 - Thromboelastography (TEG) (Panigada et al.)

 - Reduced R-time indicating enzymatic hypercoagulability in 50% of patients (but it may rarely be increased in some patients).

 - Increased maximal amplitude (MA), indicating excess platelet/fibrinogen function in 83% of patients.